What is balance?

 What happens to our balance as we age?

-What standing balance exercises can I do in my Pilates class or at home?
+What standing balance exercises can I do in the studio or at home?

 To improve Dynamic Balance: Whilst static training is important, our bodies are rarely in a single position for a long time.
 However, by developing static balance it also improves dynamic balance.
 Try adding movement to the above static poses by swinging arms or a leg.
 Then try to move smoothly from one position of balance into another.

-How do the exercises at my Pilates class improve my balance?
+How do the exercises at my class improve my balance?